Run Tests Concurrently

 testcafe -c 2 remote:4 tests/test.js

-If you test against multiple remote browsers, open and connect all instances of one browser before you connect the next browser.
+If you run your test against multiple remote browsers, open all instances of one browser before you connect the next browser.